sobti/TSAI/README.md

 # TSAI
 <for all module , a special guidence was provided by "The School of AI" , special thanks to Mr. Rohan Shravan><br />

-All the cutom model are kept in : https://github.com/sobti/TSAI/tree/master/S11/resnet
+All the custom model are kept in : https://github.com/sobti/TSAI/tree/master/S11/resnet